PecanProject/betydb-documentation/installing_betydb/installing-betydb-web-application.md

-# Deploying BETYdb on CentOS
+# Deploying a Production Copy of the BETYdb Web Application

 These instructions are specifically tailored to the task of setting up a new instance of BETYdb on a CentOS 7 machine.
 We assume the following are installed: